Welcome to OGGM-Edu!#

 Open access images and graphics that can be used for lectures or presentations.

 Collection of notebooks with simple experiments explaining one or more glaciological concepts.
-They are relatively easy to follow and adapt with some background in programming, and we are working to make them as accessible as possible.
+The The oggm-edu python package provides an intuitive and expressive interface to the OGGM model, highly simplifying the development of glacier evolution experiments.
 Read our Introduction to interactive notebooks first if you are new to these things.

-These are more advanced notebooks, for potential and current users of the OGGM model.
+These are more advanced notebooks, for those who want to use the OGGM model for research.

 Thanks for considering OGGM-Edu for your classes!
 We’ve gathered some recommendations and guidelines here.